Vipan Kumar, PhD

 About

 Hello!
 My name is Dr Vipan Kumar, and I welcome you to my personal corner of the web.
-I currently serve as an Associate Professor and Dean at Hidayatullah National Law University (HNLU), Raipur, where I also completed a tenure as the Registrar.
-My career has been driven by a passion for the intersection of corporate law and taxation, a journey that has allowed me to wear the hats of both a dedicated academic and a practicing legal professional.
+I currently serve as a Dean & Faculty at Hidayatullah National Law University (HNLU), Raipur, where I also completed a tenure as the Registrar.
+My career has been driven by a passion for the interface between law and business, a journey that has allowed me to serve as a dedicated academic at both law and management institutions.

 My academic foundation is built upon a Ph.D. in Law with a specialization in Corporate Taxation, alongside an LL.M. in Business Laws.
 I am also a dual-qualified professional, having been admitted as a Solicitor in England and Wales, UK.
 This international perspective has been vital in my approach to teaching and research, helping me bridge the gap between Indian legal frameworks and global standards.

-In the classroom, I have spent 14 years engaging with students on subjects like Corporate Restructuring, Corporate Finance, Corporate Governance, Taxation Law, and Double Taxation Avoidance Agreements,.
-My teaching philosophy extends beyond the lecture hall; I have supervised a considerable number of LL.M. dissertations and have been a guest faculty member at prestigious institutions like IIM (Raipur) and Prestige University (Indore), where I’ve taught the legal aspects of business to future business leaders.
+In the classroom, I have spent more than a decade engaging with students on subjects like Corporate Restructuring, Corporate Finance, Corporate Governance, Taxation Law, and Double Taxation Avoidance Agreements.
+My teaching philosophy extends beyond the lecture hall.
+I have supervised a considerable number of LL.M. dissertations and have been a guest faculty member at prestigious institutions like IIM (Raipur) and Prestige University (Indore), where I’ve taught the legal aspects of business to future business leaders.

 Research is the heartbeat of my professional life.
-To date, I have authored or edited five books on topics such as Company Law, Sales of Goods Act and Negotiable Instruments, and I have published peer-reviewed research papers.
+To date, I have authored and edited books on topics such as Company Law, Sales of Goods Act and Negotiable Instruments, and I have published peer-reviewed research papers.
 My work often explores contemporary challenges, such as the impact of AI on investment, gender diversity on corporate boards, and the evolution of the Insolvency and Bankruptcy Code.
-I have also had the honor of contributing to significant policy documents, including the World Bank’s “Ease of Doing Business” report and reports for the State Planning Commission of Chhattisgarh.
+I have also had the honor of contributing to significant policy documents, including the World Bank’s ‘Ease of Doing Business’ report and reports for the State Planning Commission of Chhattisgarh.

 Beyond my primary roles, I stay active as a resource person for organizations like SEBI and have presented papers at international and national conferences.
 Whether I am helping a startup navigate taxation or discussing the future of cryptocurrency, my goal is always to make the law accessible and impactful.